Before having children sleep didn’t seem to be all that important. If I didn’t sleep well one night, it was OK, I’d make it up the next night.

 I even travel with a length of blackout fabric that I can pin to a regular curtain to keep the light out!
 A dark bedroom is one of my sleep essentials!

 What about your pillows and mattress?
 Older spring mattresses can cause pressure points on your body.

-If you lay on your side in bed, your spin should be completely straight.
-If it bend to one side or another, then your mattress isn’t supporting you the way it should.
+If you lay on your side in bed, your spine should be completely straight.
+If it bends to one side or another, then your mattress isn’t supporting you the way it should.